-- 5.151 With regard to the East Suffolk Council application, the relevant policy is SCLP9.2.
-Further details can be secured via appropriate conditions or at the reserved matters stage to ensure that the development will comply with this policy.
-Additional guidance is available in the Sustainable Construction SPD. - 5.152 Ipswich Borough Local Plan policy DM1 sets out the requirement for residential development to meet a high standard of environmental sustainability and policy DM2 sets out the requirement for all new build development of more than 10 dwellings to provide at least 15% of their energy requirements from decentralised and renewable or low carbon sources.
+- 5.124 Local Plan policy DM1 sets out the requirement for residential development to meet a high standard of environmental sustainability and policy DM2 sets out the requirement for all new build development of more than 10 dwellings to provide at least 15% of their energy requirements from decentralised and renewable or low carbon sources. - 5.125 An Energy and Sustainability Statement has been submitted in support of the application.
+The statement concludes that the development will comply with the 2021 Building Regulations which will ensure that the development exceeds the IBC Local Plan policy target of 19% CO2 savings. - 5.126 With regards renewable energy targets of 15% (IBC) and 20% (ESC) these are intended to be met via a combination of heat pumps and solar PV.

-- 5.153 An Energy and Sustainability Statement has been submitted in support of the application.
-The statement concludes that the development will comply with the 2021 Building Regulations which will ensure that the development exceeds the IBC Local Plan policy target of 19% CO2 savings. - 5.154 With regards renewable energy targets of 15% (IBC) and 20% (ESC) these are intended to be met via a combination of heat pumps and solar PV. - 5.155 The incorporation and consideration of other sustainability measures in relation to transport, biodiversity, drainage and green infrastructure are considered in the relevant sections of this assessment.
-Aspects of sustainability connected to construction, waste and water efficiency, together with the specific renewable targets set out in Ipswich Borough policy DM2 can be secured via appropriate conditions or at the next stage of details.
+5.127 The incorporation and consideration of other sustainability measures in relation to transport, biodiversity, drainage and green infrastructure are considered in the relevant sections of this assessment.
+Aspects of sustainability connected to construction, waste and water efficiency, together with the specific renewable targets set out in policy DM2 can be secured via appropriate conditions or at the next stage of details.